-You can use the GPS web services API to enrol your cards in the 3D Secure service and request to register in GPS the authentication types supported by the card.
+You can use either the Thredd Web Services or Cards API to enrol your cards in the 3D Secure service and request to register in Thredd the authentication types supported by the card.
 See Using the Card Enrolment API.
 An option is also available for auto-enrolment.
 See Card Auto Enrolment.

-For KBA authentication, you can use web services to send GPS details of the question and answer to use during KBA.
+For KBA authentication, you can use either our Web Services or our or Cards API to send Thredd details of the question and answer to use during KBA.

-For Biometric and In-App authentication, you will need to implement additional API to receive verification requests from GPS and send verification results to GPS.
-See Using the GPS OAuth Server and Using the Biometric/In-App Authentication API.
+For Biometric and In-App authentication, you will need to implement additional API to receive verification requests from Thredd and send verification results to Thredd.
+See Using the Thredd OAuth Server and Using the Biometric/In-App Authentication API.

-Your customer application must be able to manage the authentication on the cardholder's smart device: when you receive a Biometric/In-App authentication request from GPS, your systems will need to load your customer application in the user's smart device and authenticate via an appropriate Biometric method (e.g., fingerprint or facial recognition) or In-App method (e.g., username and password or using a Token device).
-You then need to return a response to GPS.
+Your customer application must be able to manage the authentication on the cardholder's smart device: when you receive a Biometric/In-App authentication request from Thredd, your systems will need to load your customer application in the user's smart device and authenticate via an appropriate Biometric method (e.g., fingerprint or facial recognition) or In-App method (e.g., username and password or using a Token device).
+You then need to return a response to Thredd.

-1Based on the authentication types you added to the card or, if none are added, on the default option set up in the system for your card product.
+3Based on the authentication types you added to the card or, if none are added, on the default option set up in the system for your card product.

-2.3 Cardholder Authentication Flows
+3 Cardholder Authentication Flows